GenomeDK/genomedk-docs/content/news/2023-summer/index.md

 In this newsletter we will explore the changes that have already happened, and are going to happen, in 2023.

 <!-- more -->

-# Data is power

-In the last newsletter we covered the arrival of the hardware for our latest storage expansion.
-The expansion was put into production on July 4th and has been running smooth like butter ever since.
-The total storage capacity of the storage system is now 23 PB and we currently host 14 PB of data.

 # Our largest compute expansion to date